• Skip to primary navigation

 A collage of 3 images showing how to make hot dog buns dough.

-2. Knead well with your stand mixer or by hand until it forms a soft dough, cover and let it rest for 5-10 minutes until you prepare your baking sheets.
+2. Knead well with a stand mixer fitted with a dough hook attachment, or by hand until dough comes together and forms a soft dough, cover and let the dough rest for 5-10 minutes in a warm place or until you prepare your baking sheets.

 A collage of three images showing how to form buns dough into balls.

-3. Roll the dough between the palms of your hands to form a uniform balls then place it on your working area and cover with plastic wrap.
-Repeat with the rest of your 10 portions.
+3. Roll the dough between the palms of your hands to form a uniform ball then place it on your working area and cover with plastic wrap.
+Repeat with the rest of your 10 equal pieces.

-1. Roll one dough at a time into a rectangular or oval shape.
+1. Roll one dough at a time into a rectangular or oval shape on a lightly floured work surface.

 3. Pinch the edges to seal and place seam side down on a baking sheet.